kshitij12345/kshitij12345.github.io/_posts/2022-01-17-Jiterator.md

 }
 ```

-This function has some checks on `input`, `output` and figures out if we need the kernel requires dynamic casting.
-If the input size larger than one that can be handled by 32-bit indexing, we divide the input and output into 32-bit indexable blocks and call this function recursively.
-Post this the function calls `jitted_gpu_kernel_impl`.
+This function does a few checks on `input`, `output` and figures out if the computation requires dynamic casting.
+Also, if the input size is larger than which can be handled by 32-bit indexing, we divide the input and output into 32-bit indexable blocks and call this function recursively.
+Post this it calls `jitted_gpu_kernel_impl`.

 ### [`jitted_gpu_kernel_impl`](https://github.com/pytorch/pytorch/blob/a383d01774beb112e519ae6a5c560eb402c96a31/aten/src/ATen/native/cuda/CUDALoops.cuh#L279-L281)
-This function is located in

-Below is the actual C++ code

 ```c++
 template <char const *name, typename result_type, typename compute_type, int arity,